Crossing symmetry including non planar diagrams in perturbative QFT: Conclusion

 In this work we have presented concrete examples of non-planar diagrams in perturbative QFT and showed that these diagrams are indeed crossing symmetric i.e. we can start from each of these diagrams in a given channel and then analytically continue the result of their corresponding Feynman integrals to a crossed channel via five steps depicted in figure \ref{fig:1}.
 This implies that the result of a given amplitude and that of the amplitude in a crossed channel is given by two different limits of the same analytic function.
 The symbolic representation of this fact is given by the relation

-For concreteness of the proof we work with 4-point amplitudes and then generalise to the case of amplitudes with arbitrary number of external states using the facts and relations presented in $\S$\ref{sec:General}
+For concreteness of the proof we work with 4-point amplitudes and then generalise to the case of amplitudes with arbitrary number of external states using the facts and relations presented in $\S$\ref{sec:General}.

 For the cases where we have only 1 non-planar internal edge, we have argued how the proof of crossing works out at arbitrary loop order.
-Proof of crossing in the case of more than one non-planar internal edges, is a bit more subtle and we identify the potentially problematic case and give the concrete proof only in the case of 3-loop amplitudes.
+We refer to these as the ``trivial cases".
+Proof of crossing in the case of more than one non-planar internal edges, is a bit more subtle.
+We identify the potentially problematic or ``non-trivial cases" and give the concrete proof for the case of 3-loop amplitude and based on this proof we give a general argument of proving crossing symmetry for diagrams with arbitrary number of non-planar edges at arbitrary loop order.